I’m starting this post with a shameless plug for my revamped online portfolio. Please check it out!

 Last week, I had a discussion with Erika Valenciana about the 25th anniversary of La Bamba, one of the most influential films in my life, where she met Esai Morales, Elizabeth Peña and Lou Diamond Phillips.
 She knew I’d get a kick out of the story because she’s my female doppelganger.
 We’d studied and worked at many of the same places, shared coworkers, teachers and friends and both made films about our nieces before finally being introduced last year.
 We share a bizarro connection that’s best explained by the five most influential films on my childhood development… 4 of which I share with Erika.

-La Bamba (1987) This film about Ritchie (with a T) Valens is an anthem for young Chicanos because it lays out a blueprint for our lives in mainstream America.
+La Bamba (1987) This film about Ritchie (with a T) Valens is an anthem for young Chicanos because it lays out a blueprint for our lives in the mainstream America.
 From finding ways to make our names more palatable, to facing discrimination in love and the workplace, to holding onto a culture that’s only a fleeting memory; The story of Ritchie Valens has echoed throughout my life like Esai Morales’ screams echoed through East Los Angeles at the end of the film.

 Stand and Deliver (1988) My life’s recently evolved from that of Angel Guzman (Lou Diamond Phillips,) rebel student that can’t find a way to sit at his desk without creasing his pants to Jaime Escalante (Edward James Olmos,) a teacher that pushes his students to learn material that others think they can’t learn… I have a long way to go in this journey but I’m on the path.